 Division I Seminars are innovative courses taught by teams of faculty in different fields, all focused on a single question of contemporary relevance.
 Each seminar embeds different disciplinary approaches, enabling students’ learning about a wide range of skills and approaches to the topic.
 Staff educators on the teaching teams support workshops that orient students to Hampshire’s academic program and available resources, and peer mentors additionally support students’ learning inside and outside of the classroom.
 Division I seminars are sized in order to shift between small and larger groups to enable flexibility in facilitating cohort-based experiences of learning in community with others.

 These courses emphasize individual attention to students' needs and interests, engage students directly in the excitement of learning, and allow opportunity for close faculty/student relationships and evaluation of students' skills and preparation.

-Explore subject matter needed by students in any division.
-These can be "skills courses" (statistics, computer programming, and dance techniques).
-They can be general surveys or introduction-to-the-field courses, designed to convey a large body of information (e.g., introduction to economics).
+These courses explore subject matter needed by students in any division.
+These can be "skills courses" (statistics, ethnographic methods, or dance techniques).
+They can be general surveys or introduction-to-the-field courses, designed to convey a large body of information (e.g., introduction to economics) or cover a body of central theories or methodologies.
 They can be "foundational" in that they present the combination of skills and concepts that are required for any further work in the area (e.g., Film or Photo I).
-Or, they can be designed to cover a body of central theories or methodologies.
+Or, they can approach a question or topic through integrating multiple areas and methodologies (e.g., sustainability, childhood studies).